5 Reasons to Use MCT Oil for Ketosis:

 Natural Sources of MCT Oil:

-The best natural source of MCTs are found in coconut oil.
-Palm oil, camphor tree oil, goat’s milk and grass-fed butter or ghee are all good sources of MCTs as well.
+The best natural source of MCTs is found in coconut oil.
+Palm oil, camphor tree oil, goat’s milk, and grass-fed butter or ghee are all good sources of MCTs as well.
 Coconut oil is nature’s richest source of C12 lauric acid.
 Lauric acid is very good for the immune system which is one of the reasons why coconut oil has such tremendous health benefits.

-Many individuals thrive off of grass-fed dairy products such as raw milk, kefir, yogurt and cheese.
-Other individuals struggle with the lactose and the dairy proteins casein and whey.
+Many individuals thrive off of grass-fed dairy products such as raw milk, kefir, yogurt, and cheese.
+Other individuals struggle with lactose and dairy proteins casein and whey.
 Grass-fed butter and ghee are typically well tolerated by most individuals.

 Caproic Acid: